weltie/weltie.github.io/Writerside/topics/Celery-异常记录.md

 > If set to None or 0 the connection pool will be disabled and connections will be established and closed for every use.

 [docs](https://celeryproject.readthedocs.io/zh-cn/latest/userguide/configuration.html#std:setting-broker_pool_limit)

+#### Celery Beat -s配置
+Beat needs to store the last run times of the tasks in a local database file (named celerybeat-schedule by default), so it needs access to write in the current directory, or alternatively you can specify a custom location for this file:

+celery -A proj beat -s /home/celery/var/run/celerybeat-schedule